 The Medical Center was created as an independent instrumentality of the District.
-The District of Columbia has plans to build a new hospital for Wards 7 and 8, and based on preliminary discussions from the District, United Medical Center will cease to operate on December 31, 2024.
-By December 31, 2024, the United Medical Center shall cease admitting new patients, cease patient operations, and the Corporation shall dissolve.
-All of its assets (including cash, accounts receivable, reserve funds, real or personal property, and contract and other rights), positions, personnel, and records, and the unexpended balances of appropriations, allocations, and other funds available or to be made available to it, shall revert to the District.
-The Office of the Chief Financial Officer shall ensure that the Fiscal Year 2025 year-end audit for the Not-for-Profit Hospital Corporation is executed properly.
+The District of Columbia is building a new hospital for Wards 7 and 8, and based on preliminary discussions from the District, United Medical Center is proposed to cease admitting new patients and cease patient operations by the end of the second quarter of 2025, with the planned dissolution of the Corporation subsequent to that.
+All of its real or personal property and all capital assets will revert to the District.
+Additionally, all other assets (including cash, accounts receivable, reserve funds, and contract and other rights), personnel records, patient records, and the unexpended balances of appropriations, allocations, and other funds available or to be made available to it, shall also revert to the District after all liabilities have been settled and the liquidation processes have taken place.
+The office of the Chief Financial Officer shall ensure that the Fiscal Year 2025 year-end audit for the Not-for-Profit Hospital Corporation is properly carried out.

 For financial reporting purposes, the Medical Center is reported as a blended component unit of the District.
 Consistent with the authoritative guidance of the Governmental Accounting Standards Board (GASB), the Medical Center is a legally separate entity, and the District appoints a voting majority of the Medical Center's board.
-The Medical Center also depends on financial resources flowing from, or associated with, the District, a related entity and the District is able to impose its will on the Medical Center.
+The Medical Center also depends on financial resources flowing from, or associated with, the District and a related entity, and the District is able to impose its will on the Medical Center.
 Funds flowing from the District to the Medical Center are subject to changes to the District's laws and appropriations.